lygitdata/GarmentIQ/lygitdata/classification/README.md

 - **Issues**:
     1. Cannot find requested garment type for overalls in the raw data.
+    2. There are only 15 jumpsuits, which is too few.
+Currently it is included in the type `Dress`, but this might have negative effect to the model as the shape of a jumpsuit is different from a dress.
-    2. Small sample size for `Sleeveless top`, some sweaters can be included in this type, but manually inspection and modification on more than 200 sweater images are required.
+    3. Small sample size for `Sleeveless top`, some sweaters can be included in this type, but manually inspection and modification on more than 200 sweater images are required.
-    3. A few misleading images in `Skirt`.
+    4. A few misleading images in `Skirt`.

 ## Model Metrics on Test Set